 What to Expect Afterward

+The days and weeks following a disaster can be hard.
+Everyone who sees or experiences a disaster is affected by it in some way.
+It is normal to feel anxious about your own safety and that of your family and close friends.
+Stress is normal after tragic events.
+Stress will likely go away over a brief period of time.
+Expect a normal recovery.
 Children are of special concern in the aftermath of disasters.
 They want to know who will take care of them and they need to feel safe and secure.
 Give children the chance to talk about what happened and their feelings about it.
 Their reactions might be immediate but could also appear much later.

-For information about coping after a disaster, go to www.redcross.org
+More information about coping after a disaster:

 Coping and Emotional Support Brochures and Handouts

-- Ebola - Briefing Paper
+Ebola - Briefing Paper

-- Ebola - Psychological First Aid
+Ebola - Psychological First Aid

-- Ebola - Psycholocial Briefing for Responders
+Ebola - Psycholocial Briefing for Responders

-- Strengthening Homes and Safeguarding Families
+Strengthening Homes and Safeguarding Families

-- Prepare Plan and Stay Informed
+Prepare Plan and Stay Informed

-- NC DHHS Family Disaster Plan
+NC DHHS Family Disaster Plan

-- FEMA Preparedness Page for Kids
+FEMA Preparedness Page for Kids

 Man-Made Disasters and Terrorism